10 dead as California fire becomes deadliest of year

 Deputies and detectives were searching for human remains as they made their way into devastated areas with a team of anthropologists from Chico State University, Bell said.

-Burned-out and overturned cars, downed power lines and the ruins of buildings littered Berry Creek and nearby areas, the Sacramento Bee reported.
-One hatchback found on a dirt road had three dead dogs in it, while a pickup truck had the remnants of a guitar case and melted CDs in the bed.

-More than 2,000 homes and other buildings burned in the fire, which began several weeks ago as a lightning-sparked collection of blazes 125 miles (201 kilometers) northeast of San Francisco.
+More than 2,000 homes and other buildings in Berry Creek burned in the fire, which began several weeks ago as a lightning-sparked collection of blazes 125 miles (200 kilometers) northeast of San Francisco.
 The final toll is expected to be much higher.
-Damage assessment teams planned to begin a methodical search of the burned areas on Friday.

 Among those unaccounted for were Sandy Butler and her husband, who had called their son to say they planned to escape the flames in a pond.